lfrank01/Engineering_Capstone/README.md

 * Communicating with Ms. Hite about how to make our final design
 * Making a comfortable mold for Ramisi
 * Experimenting with the idea of a Anantawan-inspired design

+# Week of November 14th:
+### What did you work on?
+* We followed up to Dr. Hite's response by sending her a PDF of what we have done so far and asking for her thoughts on different design options
+* We did molding with Ramisi on Friday using a cup as a container for the boiling water, as opposed to a flat cookie tray.

+### The main endeavors of this week were as follows:
+* Making the PDF for Dr. Hite
+* Setting up times to meet with Ramisi
+* Doing molding with the cup instead of the cookie tray

+### What decisions were made?
+* We've decided to change our current design.
+Having the hand orientation be veritcal as opposed to horizontal (the natural way) is uncomftorable and ineffective.
+We should have thought more about this when making our design
+* To use a cup instead of cookie tray.
+The cup makes it much easier to cover all surface area of the mold
+* To look into using a 3D printed / thermoplastic hybrid design

+### What new resources did you find?
+* The cup for pouring the boiling water into

+### What new issues were discovered?
+* That our current design idea is not adequate and has to be changed
+* We have been using the same thermoplastic sheet for our molding, but with many consecutive attempts, the plastic becomes stuck to itself and hard to make back into a flat sheet for redesign

+### What went well?
+* We got the cup for molding and emailed Dr. Hite

+### What was difficult?
+* It's quite frustrating the pace the project is going.
+Obviously, our client directly benefits from us making a succesful design, so it feels like a diservice to not be doing the best we can.
+* We may try Elisabeth's design (horizontal design), Anantawan's design (the spatula), or a thermoplastic-3D-printed hybrid.
+We don't know which is best, and it's hard not having clarity.

+### What is your plan for next week?
+* Rethink, redesign, remold
+* Hopefully communicate with Dr. Hite
+* Develop a new design that works well